DIC Movie Toons: International broadcasts

-In October 2002, Disney Television International purchased the broadcast rights to the movies for DIC to air on Disney Channel, Toon Disney and Playhouse Disney networks in France, Germany, Italy, Southeast Asia, United Kingdom, Ireland, Australia, New Zealand, Spain, Portugal, the Middle East and Scandinavia.
+In October 2002, Disney Television International purchased the broadcast rights to the films for DIC to air on Disney Channel, Toon Disney and Playhouse Disney networks in France, Germany, Italy, Southeast Asia, United Kingdom, Ireland, Australia, New Zealand, Spain, Portugal, the Middle East and Scandinavia.

 In November 2002, Super RTL purchased the German free-to-air broadcasting rights to the films as part of a six-year deal with DIC.
 Other networks like YTV in Canada, Cartoon Network Japan, Televisa in Mexico and RCTV in Venezuela purchased the broadcast rights to the movies in their respective regions.

-Later on, DIC would pre-sell the movies to ITV in the UK, Club RTL in Belgium, Mediatrade in Italy, Alter TV in Greece and Anteve in Indonesia.
+Later on, DIC would pre-sell the films to ITV in the UK, RTL Club in Belgium, Mediatrade in Italy, Alter TV in Greece and Anteve in Indonesia.

 Home media

+North America

-All of the movies apart from A Christmas Carol were later released to VHS and DVD in the United States by MGM Home Entertainment.
-In 2008, Gaiam re-released the films on DVD.
+All of the films apart from A Christmas Carol were later released to VHS and DVD in the United States by MGM Home Entertainment throughout 2003.
+MGM released the films in three phases and ended with two three-pack boxsets in October - one for boys and another for girls.

+In 2005, Entertainment Resource acquired home media rights to the Movie Toons.
+On November 1, the company released double packs containing two films on one disc - The Archies in Jugman/Dennis the Menace: Cruise Control, Groove Squad/Sabrina: Friends Forever, The Amazing Zorro/Treasure Island, 20,000 Leagues Under the Sea/Time Kid, and Globehunters/Dinosaur Island.
+Inspector Gadget's Last Case and My Fair Madeline were originally intended to be released as single releases later on in the year, but such a release never occurred.

+In 2008, Gaiam through GT Media re-released the films on DVD.
+The company released the films as single-disc and double-packs containing two movies on a single disc, and also released a "Gold Collection" that contained two discs with three movies on each.

+In 2013, My Fair Madeline was re-released by Stepping Stones Entertainment.

+International

 In the United Kingdom, a selection of the films were distributed through Prism Leisure and later Boulevard Entertainment.

+In Australia, Shock Entertainment's Kaleidoscope Film and DVD imprint released a majority of the Movie Toons on DVD (except for My Fair Madeline, Time Kid and Treasure Island).
+In 2010, Jigsaw Entertainment re-released Inspector Gadget's Last Case, Sabrina, Friends Forever!, The Archies in Jugman, Dennis the Menace: Cruise Control with Movie Toons branding.
+The company also released Inspector Gadget's Biggest Caper Ever! under the Movie Toons brand, although it was not officially part of it.
+Umbrella Entertainment released My Fair Madeline in 2010, and re-released it in 2013.

+In France, TF1 Video released selected films including Sabrina, Friends Forever and Inspector Gadget's Last Case.

-In France, Italy, Spain/Latin America, Australia and Ukraine, the movies were released by TF1 Video, Eagle Pictures, Sum, Shock and ICTV respectively.
+In Italy, Spain/Latin America, and Ukraine, the films were released by Eagle Pictures, Sum, and ICTV respectively.

-In Poland, these movies were dubbed and distributed by Kartunz.
+In Poland, these films were dubbed and distributed by Kartunz.